“Women’s economic empowerment is an illusion

 Lacking the time to fully participate in economic life, mothers often remain blocked in inferior or dependent situations; they struggle to enjoy a minimum of financial independence, and disproportionately experience poverty – especially when they have to raise their children alone.

 Although identified for some time by MMM and others associations fighting for the rights of women, this issue of unpaid care work has, until 2013, remained in the shadows.
 The report that Magdalena Sepulveda, then United Nations Special Rapporteur on poverty, presented in October 2013 to the UN General Assembly, finally pricked consciences.
-It makes the link between the vulnerability of women to poverty and the unequal distribution of unpaid family care work – not only between men and women, but also between women of different social and economic classes.
-The report also clearly identifies unpaid family care work as a major obstacle to the economic empowerment of women and to gender equality.
+It establishes the link between the vulnerability of women to poverty and the unequal distribution of unpaid family care work – not only between men and women, but also between women of different social and economic classes.
+The report also clearly identifies unpaid family care work as human rights issues, and as a major obstacle to the economic empowerment of women and to gender equality.

 Thanks to joint advocacy efforts of MMM and other women’s INGOs, the importance of this issue has been recognised by the UN Member States at the adoption in 2015 of the 2030 development agenda and its 17 Sustainable Development Goals (SDGs) : SDG 5, which is devoted to women’s rights and gender equality, includes a target on unpaid care work.

-Target 5.4 of Goal 5: “Recognize and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies, and the promotion of shared responsibility within the household and the family as nationally appropriate”
+Target 5.4: “Recognize and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies, and the promotion of shared responsibility within the household and the family as nationally appropriate”

 → Make unpaid family care work visible to politicians and to public opinion.
-Conduct regular Time Use Surveys, and include it in labour statistics and in GDP.
+Conduct regular Time Use Surveys, and include its results in labour statistics and in GDP.

 → Give unpaid carers status and rights: social protection, training; take into account unpaid care work periods in the calculation of pensions (“care credits”).